 Subsection with desired outcome Attainment Rating Audit Evidence Subsection 1.1: Pae ora healthy futures Te Tiriti: Māori flourish and thrive in an environment that enables good health and wellbeing.
 As service providers: We work collaboratively to embrace, support, and encourage a Māori worldview of health and provide high-quality, equitable, and effective services for Māori framed by Te Tiriti o Waitangi.
-FA The Hauora Māori Plan Partnership and Te Tiriti o Waitangi policy is documented to guide practice and service provided to residents at Rowena Jackson.
+FA The Hauora Māori Plan Partnership and Te Tiriti o Waitangi policy is documented to guide practice and service provided to residents at Hilda Ross.
 A Māori health plan is documented for the service.
 At the time of the audit there were residents who identified as Māori.
-Interviews with the management team (village manager, regional services manager, and regional operations manager) identified the service and organisation are focused on delivering person-centred care which includes operating in ways that are culturally safe.
+Interviews with the management team (village manager, assistant manager, and clinical manager) identified the service and organisation are focused on delivering person-centred care, which includes operating in ways that are culturally safe.
 The service has provided training sessions on cultural safety/diversity in August 2023.
-Seventeen care staff, including two-unit coordinators, eight registered nurses (RN) and seven caregivers were interviewed described their commitment to supporting Māori residents and their whānau by identifying what is important to them, their individual values and beliefs and enabling self-determination and authority in decision-making that supports their health and wellbeing.
+Thirteen staff (a cleaner, physiotherapist, physio assistant, chef, maintenance, three registered nurses (RN) and five caregivers) were interviewed and described their commitment to supporting Māori residents and their whānau by identifying what is important to them, their individual values and beliefs, and enabling self-determination and authority in decision-making that supports their health and wellbeing.
 Subsection 1.2: Ola manuia of Pacific peoples in Aotearoa The people: Pacific peoples in Aotearoa are entitled to live and enjoy good health and wellbeing.
-FA Ryman Rowena Jackson has links with Pacific community groups through staff to ensure connectivity within the region to increase knowledge, awareness and understanding of the needs of Pacific people.
-Ryman New
+FA Ryman Hilda Ross has links with Pacific community groups through staff to ensure connectivity within the region to increase knowledge, awareness and understanding of the needs of Pacific people.
+Ryman New Zealand have